netrisai/docs/lag.rst

 EVPN Multi-Homing (EVPN-MH) offers robust support for an all-active redundancy model for servers.
 This means that all connections from a server to multiple switches are concurrently active and operational, ensuring high availability, load balancing, and seamless failover capabilities.
 As a result, EVPN-MH enhances network resilience and continuity of service.

-Limitations:
+**EVPN-MH Limitations:**

-Switch OS Cumulus 5.3 or higher.
+* Switch OS Cumulus 5.3 or higher.
-One port per switch (can be overcome in Custom LAG).
+* One port per switch (can be overcome in Custom LAG).
-Only two switches in EVPN-MH domain with ASIC Spectrum A1.
+* Only two switches in EVPN-MH domain with ASIC Spectrum A1.

 When you add switch ports to a V-net service, Netris agents automatically configure LAG and apply LACP with EVPN-MH and LACP fallback.
 If you hit EVPN Multi-Homing limitations, regular LACP LAG will be configured.
 This configuration results in an active-standby link setup from the server's perspective.
 Furthermore, if the server does not have LACP configured, one link will still remain active due to the implementation of LACP fallback.